ZoneMinder/zoneminder/docs/installationguide/ubuntu.rst

     sudo apt-get install tasksel
     sudo tasksel install lamp-server

-During installation it will ask you to set up a master/root password for the MySQL.
 Installing LAMP is not ZoneMinder specific so you will find plenty of resources to guide you with a quick search.